d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 We can refer to an element of a vector by using a subscript.
 For example, $x_2$ denotes the second element of $\mathbf{x}$.
-Since $x_2$ is a scalar, it is not bolded.
+Since $x_2$ is a scalar, we do not bold it.
-By default we visualize vectors by stacking their elements vertically.
+By default, we visualize vectors by stacking their elements vertically.

 $$\mathbf{x} =\begin{bmatrix}x_{1}  \\ \vdots  \\x_{n}\end{bmatrix},$$